duanshuaimin/vsts-agent/docs/preview/conditions.md

 |          | **String**  | -           | Yes         | Partial     | Partial     | -           | -           | Partial     |
 |          | **Version** | -           | Yes         | -           | -           | -           | Yes         | -           |

+Note, Array and Object not currently exposed via any expressions available on the agent

 #### Array to Boolean
 * =\> True